Ringneck Snake (Diadophis punctatus)

 by Jeff LeClere

-Iowa has one of the twelve recognized subspecies of ringneck snake: the prairie ringneck snake, Diadophis punctatus arnyi.
+Iowa has one subspecies of ringneck snake: the prairie ringneck snake, Diadophis punctatus arnyi.
 The prairie ringneck has an orange or yellow venter with numerous randomly scattered black spots and a bright red or orange undertail.
 The neck ring is usually orange or very rarely absent.

 The ringneck snake is locally common throughout all but parts of north central Iowa.

 Ringneck snakes eat earthworms, soft-bodied insects, salamanders, frogs, small snakes, lizards, and newborn rodents (LeClere, 1993).
-This is Iowas smallest constricting snake.
+This is Iowa’s smallest constricting snake, though it may not commonly use this method for subduing prey.
 These snakes have stronger bodies when compared to other small snakes (such as those in the genus Storeria).
+These snakes are also rear fanged and mildly venomous.
 Prey preference is apparently affected by geographical location (Rossi and Rossi, 1995); some prey items refused by one subspecies are relished by another subspecies.